 Monday, January 11, 2010

-On Being and Becoming: The Kingdom of God as an Existential Posit Part !
+On Being and Becoming: The Kingdom of God as an Existential Posit Part I

 To speak of the Kingdom of God, for the Christian, is to more rightly bring into focus the whole sweeping paradigm of what it means to be a Christian.
-The Kingdom of God is that much anticipated reign of God for his covenant people; it is the restoration of the harmony lost in the fall at Eden.
+The Kingdom of God is that much anticipated reign of God for his covenant people; it is the restoration of the harmony lost at the fall in Eden.
 However, at the same time, it is more than this.
 The Kingdom is also realized by means of the process in achieving harmony as well – God’s ultimate means of reconciling the world to this harmony.
-Tragically, and far too often, “[m]any of our traditions have taught us about a Jesus who wasn’t into shaping a world but into escaping the world – that’s the worldview out of which Gnosticism grows.”[1]
-In truth the urgency with which this topic comes, is revealed by the very nature that the full scope of realization in Yahweh’s theocracy has its heart in the tensions found in that minute space between being and becoming, an existential posit.
+Tragically, and far too often, “[m]any of our traditions have taught us about a Jesus who wasn’t into shaping a world but into escaping the world.”[1]
+In truth the urgency with which this topic comes, is revealed by the very nature that the full scope of realization of Yahweh’s theocracy has its heart the tensions found in that minute space between being and becoming.
+It is an existential posit.

 Here, one can lean on the ideas of the French philosopher Guilles Deleuze who, when speaking of language, talks about the pronounced anti-systematic intermingling of major and minor languages.
-This idea has to deal with the interaction of minor dialects in language to the overarching languages that house them and the extent to which the evolutionary nature of language is expressed when those dialects, as the minor language, over take the role of the primary creating a new language all together or, more accurately, the new phase of their common language.
+This idea has to deal with the interaction of minor dialects in language to the overarching languages that house them and the extent to which the evolutionary nature of language is expressed when those dialects, as the minor language, over take the role of the primary creating a new language all together or, more accurately, a new phase of their common language.
 So, for example, one could look at the seemingly foreign tongue of Old English in classics like Beowulf and note that while the text was English, it was also becoming English; the phases of growth are actually contained within the identity of the whole so that “[t]here are not, therefore, two kinds of languages but two possible treatments of the same language.”[2]
 This is a fitting parallel for the orientation of the Christian to the Kingdom of God.
-It is that necessary position which speaks the truth of Christ’s message on the Kingdom as that reality which waits in expectant hope for Christ’s parousia and full reign, but it allows also one to take up an identity of full fruition in their orientation to that Kingdom as Christ does His work in the world and in the personal life.
-The Kingdom is and it is becoming.
+It is that necessary position which speaks the truth of Christ’s message on the Kingdom as that reality which waits in expectant hope for Christ’s return and full reign while also affording one the privilege of an identity that is marked by full fruition in their orientation to that Kingdom.
+Of course, such an identity fruits concurrently as Christ does His work in her personal and spiritual life, that which the Christian calls sanctification.
+In essence, the Kingdom is and it is becoming.

 [1] N.T.
 Wright, “Jesus and the Kingdom,” InterVarsity Press Conference (January 1999); available from ; Internet; accessed 11 October 2009.